talhof8/gasper/README.md

 | ----------------- |-----------------------| --------------------------|
 | `local`      | Store share in a local directory | `directory-path` (string) |

-Feel free to open a Pull Request and add your own :)
+Feel free to contribute your own stores - S3, Google Drive, Twitter, FTP, or anything else you'd like :)

 ## Installation
 ```